isabella232/journeys.en/help/using/building-journeys/journeypublication.md

 **Important notes:**

-* Events need to be sent to Journey orchestration.
+* Events need to be sent to Journey Orchestration.
 * Only individuals flagged as "test profiles" in the Unified Profile Service will be allowed to enter the tested journey.
 * The test mode is only available in draft journeys that use namespaces.
 * The maximum number of test profiles than can enter a journey is 100.